Orientation Coordinator Application

 - Support Pre-Major Advisor programming and training

-- Communicate with and answer questions from incoming students using phone, email, and social media
+- Communicate with and answer questions from incoming students and family members using phone, email, and social media

-- Coordinate publications and communications, including the Approaching Stanford Handbook, hard copy and electronic mailings, weekly newsletters, and web/blog content
+- Coordinate publications and communications, including the Approaching Stanford Handbook, hard copy and electronic mailings, and OC Blog content

 - Track and process Approaching Stanford forms and data for incoming students, including photos, housing preferences, and assignments

-- Coordinate event planning for the 10 community programs that host NSO events (e.g., AANSOC, BROC, CLOC, First Gen, ISOC, LGBT-CRC, NAOC, Religious Life, Transfers, and WCC)
+- Coordinate event planning for the 10 community programs that host NSO events (AANSOC, BROC, CLOC, FLOC, ISOC, QSR, NAOC, Religious Life, Transfers, and WCC)

-- Train Community Coordinators (CC) and oversee Community Orientation Volunteer (COV) selection
+- Train Community Coordinators (CCs) and oversee Community Orientation Volunteer (COV) selection

 - Monitor community program budgets and expenses

-- Design the printed Stanford Frosh Lookbook, name tags, NSO t-shirts, and other print publications
+- Design the printed frosh and transfer Lookbook, nametags, NSO t-shirts, and other print publications/apparel

 - Requires knowledge of InDesign, Adobe Photoshop, Adobe Illustrator, and other design software

-- Maintain master NSO event database and various planning spreadsheets
+- Maintain master NSO event database and multiple inventory/planning spreadsheets

 - Manage vendors and supply orders (e.g., Costco, security, golf carts)